 The Library is open before school from 8.15 am, at break time and lunchtime and after school until 4.00 pm Monday to Thursday, and at lunchtime on Fridays.
-Students can read, do research and use computers and ipads for homework and projects.
+Students can read, do research and use computers for homework and projects.
 Students can also use the library to complete homework after school until 4.00pm on Monday-Thursday.

 Each student is encouraged to borrow up to 3 reading books from the Library for a fortnight.
 All students in Year 7 visit the Library once a fortnight in an English lesson.
+Students in Year 8 have a library lesson once a half term.